 Troop History

 Since 1934, Troop 4066 has helped create leaders and outstanding citizens to explore their interests, serve their communities, and discover their talents through youth-led activities like hiking, camping, and volunteering.
 We’ve celebrated the achievements of more than 100 Eagle Scouts with the assistance of dozens of Scoutmasters for more than 90 years.
-As a member of the Pathway to Adventure Council, we aim to equip Scouts with the skills and values needed to make a positive impact in the world.
+This program is designed to teach young people not only how to get outside and explore the world around them, but also how to be better people through character development and learning the skills and values needed to make a positive impact in the world.

 Guiding Principles